JeffersonLab/remoll/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Documentation update
 - [ ] Other: __

-### Please check if this PR fulfills the followimg:
+### Please check if this PR fulfills the following:
 - [ ] Tests for the changes have been added
-- [ ] Documentation has been added / uodated
+- [ ] Documentation has been added / updated
 - [ ] Changes have been communicated to collaborators

 ### Does this PR introduce breaking changes?
 What changes might users need to make to their code?